rippedpiracy/site/docs/PC Software/software.md

 **[repack.me](https://repack.me)**

-Has Compressed Downloads for Software, with silent installs.
-Currently only Registered Members can Download from the site.
+Has compressed Downloads for Software, with silent installs.
+Currently only Registered Members can download from the site.
-Staff Members from Ripped have Accounts on the site, so just ask in the Discord for something.
+<sub>Staff Members from Ripped have Accounts on the site, so just ask in the Discord for something.</sub>

 **[FileCR](https://filecr.com)**